Chemical Peels and Acne

 If you have acne prone skin, you may have tried no end of acne medications and topical treatments for acne.
 Like with so many things, how you treat your acne can sometimes sadly be a case of trial and error to work out what works best for you, which is often dependent on the cause of your acne.

-In your quest for less stressed out skin, you may have considered a chemical peel.
+In your quest for less stressed out skin, you may have considered a chemical peel for acne.
 Not as daunting as it sounds, a chemical peel generally involves using products on the face that remove the top layer of skin.

-But can a chemical face peel help with acne?
+But can a chemical peel for acne actually work?
 Let’s look at the science and find out…

 AHA chemical peels work by removing the top layer of skin like a mechanical exfoliant would, such as a facial scrub, but with better, more long lasting effects.
 This then reveals the fresh new skin below and unclogs the blocked pores that can lead to new acne spots.